aislingrayne/aislingrayne.github.io/index.md

 # these variables are required -------------------------------
 banner_title: Aisling Rayne, PhD
-banner_subtitle: weaving people, place, and knowledge
+banner_subtitle: weaving people and place
 background_image: /images/bg.jpeg

 # all of the following variables are optional -----------------